Demographics of New Zealand: Religion

+Other subjects

 Education

 Education follows the three-tier model, which includes primary schools, followed by secondary schools (high schools) and tertiary education at universities or polytechnics.
 The Programme for International Student Assessment ranked New Zealand's education as the seventh highest in 2009.
 The Education Index, published with the UN's 2014 Human Development Index and based on data from 2013, listed New Zealand at 0.917, ranked second after Australia.